nickbauman/mpls_crime_stats/README.md

 pip install -r ./requirements.txt
 ```

-pandas uses numpy which is HUGE so this will take some time.
+pandas uses numpy which is HUGE so this will take some minutes.

 ## How it works